Hotel workers’ strike and the 2025 ASSA annual meeting – Update v6

 To find Feeds on any topic of interest to you, click “# Feeds” on the sidebar to go to the Feeds page.
 Scroll down past your Feeds.
 You’ll find a search bar there only for Feeds.

-For Lists, this Economists list collects 1,000+ economists’ accounts.
+For Lists, this Economists list collects 2,750+ economists’ accounts.
 If you Pin the list, it will show up on your home page and show the aggregated posts from all list members.
 Use the Browse tab to see the list’s accounts and choose any individuals to follow.
-If you:
+Also, if you:

 1. are an economist,